markocampo/criticalMassApplication/README.md

 **3.React Reduction Demo with Bootstrap**

 Since I am currently learning basic web development I have not been able to delve into the world of modern React and Redux.
 This demo inspires me because I see the possibilities of React and Bootstrap and the ability to quickly create beautiful web applications like this demo.
-Browsing through this website and seeing the animations and professional quality on the graphs/charts as I hover my mouse over them is a very motivating factor and reminds me why I want to learn React and Redux.
+Browsing through this website and seeing the animations and professional quality on the graphs/charts as I hover my mouse over them is a very motivating factor and reminds me of why I want to learn React and Redux.

 [GitHub](https://github.com/reduction-admin/react-reduction)